stephenberry/glaze/README.md

       bool error_on_missing_keys = false; // Require all non nullable keys to be present in the object.
 Use
                                           // skip_null_members = false to require nullable members
       uint32_t layout = rowwise; // CSV row wise output/input
-      bool quoted = false; // treat numbers as quoted or array-like types as having quoted numbers bool number = false; // read numbers as strings and write these string as numbers };
+      bool quoted_num = false; // treat numbers as quoted or array-like types as having quoted numbers bool number = false; // read numbers as strings and write these string as numbers };
 ```